Royal Württemberg State Railways

 The Royal Württemberg State Railways (Königlich Württembergische Staats-Eisenbahnen or K.W.St.E.) were the state railways of the Kingdom of Württemberg (from 1918 the People's State of Württemberg) between 1843 and 1920.
-Please see also the main article History of the railway in Württemberg.

 Early history

 As in many other states of the German Empire, there was increasing debate about how to improve transport communications across the country from about 1825.
 Private interest groups were formed and, from 1834, the state also worked on the question, giving experts the task of finding suitable solutions.
 After years of preparatory work, it was decided to set up a railway network, the main lines of which would be built by the state.